NishanthSingaraju/gitlink/README.md

 # Creating a Configuration File
 After cloning the GitLink repository, you need to create a config.yaml file to configure GitLink with your backend.

-1) In a directory outside the GitLink repository i.e.e anywhere, create a new file called config.yaml.
+1) In a directory outside the GitLink repository i.e.e, anywhere, create a new file called config. yaml.

 2) Copy the following YAML code into the file: